 If there’s a more controversial , we’ve yet to find it.
-The of the has been attacked for its portrayal of people and in particular, its “dangerously glorified picture of than 1946’s However, there are those who maintain that the is “of its time” and not intentionally offensive.
+The of the has been attacked for portraying people, particularly its “dangerously glorified picture of than 1946’s However, some maintain that the is “of its time” and not intentionally offensive.

-One such defender is Floyd Norman, a Black who worked with Walt himself, who revealed he has pitched for the ‘s public release many times.
+One such defender is Floyd Norman, a Black who worked with Walt , who revealed he has pitched for the film’s public release many times.
 Let’s find out why this to this day.

 Who is Floyd Norman?

 Norman is a prolific and a member of the Black Filmmaker Hall of Fame.
-He’s so well-known in the field of that he starred in a documentary about his life, Floyd Norman: An Animated Life.
+He’s so well-known in that he starred in a documentary about his life, Floyd Norman: An Animated Life.

-The revealed that the now 85-year-old Norman started his career as an “in-betweener” on Sleeping Beauty, before rising up the ranks to the team of The Jungle Book, where he worked directly with Walt himself.
+The revealed that the now 85-year-old Norman started his career as an “in-betweener” on Sleeping Beauty before rising to the team of The Jungle Book, where he worked directly with Walt himself.

-Norman left the company after Walt house — Vignette Films — alongside fellow Black artist Leo Sullivan.
-The two then created educational films about Black history as well as the popular Fat Albert.
-He later contributed to Disney and Pixar films like The Hunchback of Notre Dame and Toy Story 2. ‘s death in 1966 and established his own
+Norman left the company after Walt Disney’s death in 1966 and established his house — Vignette Films — alongside fellow Black artist Leo Sullivan.
+The two then created educational films about Black history and the popular Fat Albert.
+He later contributed to Disney and Pixar films like The Hunchback of Notre Dame and Toy Story 2.

 Floyd Norman and of the

 Norman first drew attention when he appeared on the Movies that Made Me podcast, admitting that he has pushed forof the South’s release many times: “I have argued with executives and attorneys about of the .
 I call them out on it … They’re just wimping out.”